 The ICS 214 has eight numbered fields.
-The six fields at the top of the form are unique to the event that is associated with the ICS 214 It will be provided by the Net Manager by the Radio Officer or his designee.
+The six fields at the top of the form are unique to the activation event, site, and operational period.

-Incident Name (Block 1): This field contains the name of the Incident/activation a.

-b.
-Operational Period (Block 2): This field contains the start date (month/day/year) and time (24-hour local time) and end date and time for the activation event.
+- a.
+Incident Name (Block 1): This field contains the name of the Incident/activation event that is associated with the ICS 214.
+The ACS Leadership team will provide this information. - Dperational Period (Block 2): This field contains the start date (month/day/year) and time (24-hour local time) and end date and time for the activation event.
 This is the period over which the ICS 214 is applicable.

-Blocks three through six are designed for use by standard ICS organizations and are not fully applicable to Pinellas ACS.
+Blocks three through six are designed for use by standard ICS organizations and are not fully applicable to PinCo ACS.
 So, although I'll discuss these fields, the Radio Officer may request that users modify these entries based on the type of activation event or location being supported.

 - c.
-Name (Block 3): This field contains the name of the facility being supported by Pinellas ACS.
-For example, if the individual is supporting an emergency evacuation shelter, the name of the shelter should be entered into this field. - d.
-ICS Position (Block 4): This field identifies the job being performed by the organization completing the form.
+Name (Block 3): - When the form is used to record the events associated with a single individual, enter the name of the individual. - (2) When the form is used to record the events associated with an ACS communications team, site, or facility, enter the name of the team, site, or facility.
+For example, if PinCo ACS has deployed a communications team to an emergency evacuation shelter, enter the name of the communications team into this field. - d.
+ICS Position (Block 4): This field identifies the individual in charge of the ACS communications team (e.g., team lead) and the job being performed by ACS.
 In almost all cases users should enter Radio Operator. - e.
 Home Agency (and Unit) (Block 5): This field contains the name of the organization completing the form.
-For us, always enter Pinellas ACS. - f.
-Resources Assigned (Block 6): This field contains the Name and FCC call sign of the individual that is associated with the ICS 214.
-Now, it is important that each individual maintain a personal ICS 214; however, if a site ICS 214 is also being maintained, the name of each individual at the site should also be listed.
+For us, always enter PinCo ACS. - f.
+Resources Assigned (Block 6): This field contains the Name and FCC call sign of each individual assigned to the ACS communications team located at the facility identified in Block 3.
+The ICS Position, Radio Operator, and Home Agency, (e.g., PinCo ACS, ARES®, Community Emergency Response Team (CERT), etc.) should be documented.